Beyond Wandsworth the Salisbury train gathers speed,

 Green light, tints of horse and pewter,

-the scent of river mist as white as wool
+river mist as white as wool

 drawing through the poplar plantations.